timcoggins/audio-paste-fe/README.md

 curated by the owner themself, the owner can hand our a private password to give upload access, public facing posts go on the front page, private posts are only accessible by link

-tracks are non removable by users of the blog

 Front end stack
 React 17 with
 - React router 6